-Baby moves a lot in sleep and even cries while his or her brain is still sleeping.
-Your kids usually kick legs and arms out while making the loudest noises at the same time.
-Though this does not happen all the time, but only at times.
+Baby moves a lot in sleep and even cries while their brain is still sleeping.
+Your kids usually kick their legs and arms out while making the loudest noises simultaneously.
+However, this does not happen all the time, but only at times.
 So what to do to relieve them?

 What Are The Signs of A Sleep Problem?

-In fact, there are a great number of popular signs that your kid might suffer an issue with sleep probably include:
+There are a significant number of popular signs that your kid might suffer an issue with sleep, probably including:

 - Parent spends too much time assisting your baby fall asleep

 - The baby wakes up several times throughout the night

 - Your baby’s mood and behavior are influenced by his or her bad sleep

 - Parent lacks sleep as a result of the baby’s common sleeping patterns